juruen/toppackages/README.md

 toppackages
 ===========

-This a tool to list all the deb packages in your system ordered by most recently used.
+This is a tool to list all the deb packages in your system ordered by most recently used.
 Although it's still a proof of concept.

 Whenever I'm trying a new library, tool or application, I end up with a whole